Skip to main content

 $ bash install.sh

 Note: You may need root privileges to execute the installation of related dependent software.
-If you cannot obtain the relevant permissions, you can contact the administrator of the device you are currently using to assist in the installation, or use the AI deployment tool docker image provided by Jidie Shikong (see the content of Section 2.1 Using the Docker Environment).
+If you cannot obtain the relevant permissions, you can contact the administrator of the device you are currently using to assist in the installation, or use the AI deployment tool docker image provided by Spacemit (see the content of Section 2.1 Using the Docker Environment).
 Importing the Tool (Example):

 # cd spacemit-ai-sdk.v1.1.0